 Meanwhile, many “link builders” are still over-focused on building backlinks at the expense of content quality.
 This is a mistake, because Google today is paying much more attention to content quality, from text to graphics to videos.
-This is especially true with “Your Money or Your Life” (YMYL) content, which is rated by EAT (expertise, authoritativeness, and trustworthiness).
+This is especially true with “Your Money or Your Life” (YMYL) content, which is evaluated by Google E-E-A-T (experience, expertise, authoritativeness, and trustworthiness).

 Therefore, the approach of over-focusing on just backlinks is an uphill battle — and Google is waiting at the top to roll down a giant ball of manual action, in due time.

 In this article, I will show you the unique ways HOMEiA adds value to your sponsored post.
 You will see why HOMEiA is a better investment than other average blog sites.
 Let’s get started…

 Three Places for Guest Blogging — And One That’s Actually Worth It